-Prior to the closing of the business combination, Legacy SpringBig did not maintain formal arrangements under which its directors received compensation for their service on the board or its committees.
+Prior to the closing of the business combination, SpringBig did not maintain formal arrangements under which directors of SpringBig, Inc. received compensation for their service on the board or its committees.
 From time to time, directors were awarded stock options under the SpringBig Plan.
 In 2021, directors did not receive any cash or equity compensation.

-For the post-business combination Board of Directors, the Company will compensate the members of the Board of Directors, other than Mr. Harris, who will not be compensated for his role on the Board, through a combination of cash and equity as outlined below:
+For the post-business combination Board of Directors, the Company will compensate the members of the Board of Directors, other than Mr. Harris, who will not be compensated for his role on the Board, through a combination of cash and equity to be determined by the Compensation Committee and the Board.